Arrive Yangon, Myanmar

 Fly to Heho and drive to Nyaung Shwe to visit a Shan paper workshop.
-Enjoy a firsthand look at the artisans who produce this distinctive paper, using fibers from the mulberry bush, and craft a wide range of items from it, most notably Burmese parasols.
-After lunch, board a boat and explore the ingenious floating gardens of Inle Lake.
+Enjoy a firsthand look at the artisans who produce this distinctive paper, using fibers from the mulberry tree, and craft a wide range of items from it, most notably Burmese parasols.
+This afternoon, board a boat and explore the ingenious floating gardens of Inle Lake.
 To create these gardens, used for growing fruit and vegetables, fishermen gather together lake plants such as water hyacinths and seagrass and anchor them with bamboo poles embedded in the lake bottom.
 Layers of mud, ash and more vegetation are then applied to form a farmable surface strong enough to stand upon.
-Also, visit Nga Phe Kyaung Monastery to view the Buddha statues on display in intricately decorated shrines.
 Transfer to your lakeside boutique hotel for the evening.

 Fly to Yangon and transfer to your hotel.
-After time at leisure, visit Bogyoke Aung San Market (Scott Market) to see where locals gather, socialize and shop.
 Later, savor afternoon tea with a local writer, artist and intellectual who shares her insight into contemporary Burmese culture and politics.
 Tonight, toast your time in Myanmar at a special farewell dinner.

 After breakfast, transfer to the airport and depart.